-A “detention” is the act of keeping back or withholding, either accidently or by design, a person or thing.
+A “detention” is the act of keeping back or withholding, either accidentally or by design, a person or thing.
 R. v.
-Suberu, the leading case from the Supreme Court of Canada, defines a detention as following:
+Suberu, the leading case from the Supreme Court of Canada, defines a detention as follows:

 “A suspension of an individual’s liberty by significant physical or psychological restraint, with various factors helping to determine whether there was a psychological detention.”

 The difficulty for you is that you do not know if the police have reasonable grounds to detain you.
 This ambiguity can easily be resolved by simply telling the police officer that you do not want to speak to them and ask, “Am I free to go?”.
 If the police tell you that you are not free to leave you are now detained and you have the right to be told why.

 Generally, the police do not have the power to stop or question you without a reason.
 The police are only permitted to detain and demand your identification when they have reasonable suspicion that you are engaged in criminal activity.
 If the police do not have a reasonable reason the detention is illegal and any evidence they obtain can be excluded at trial.

 However, there is an exception, if the police stop you to issue an appearance notice or if you have committed a by-law infraction or other ticket-able offence, you are under an obligation to identify yourself by giving them your name and address.
 It is a criminal offence to lie about your name or address and you may be charged with obstructing the police from carrying out their duties.

 When you are detained, you have no obligation to say anything to the police, nor do you need to answer any of their questions.
 You are free to say absolutely nothing to the police as the law allows you to remain silent.